OT-DETECT: Optimal Transport-Driven Attack Detection in Cyber-Physical Systems: algorithm and properties

 The variational problem \eqref{eq:RobTest:SupProb} is infinite-dimensional and is not computationally viable in general.
-But due to the nature of the \(\Wdist_1\)-ambiguity set and the discreteness of the empirical measures, we can optimally solve \eqref{eq:RobTest:SupProb} via a finite-dimensional tractable convex program, which is the focus of the next result.
+However, due to the nature of the \(\Wdist_1\)-ambiguity set and the discreteness of the empirical measures, we can optimally solve \eqref{eq:RobTest:SupProb} via a finite-dimensional tractable convex program, which is the focus of the next result.

-Note that \eqref{eq:RobTest:SupProb}, if it admits a solution, ensures that the overlapping distributions \(P_1\) and \(P_2\) corresponding to the nominal condition and under-attack condition, have to be close in the total variation sense (\(TV\)-sense), thereby constraining the adversarial policy.
-In other words, the adversary cannot act freely to inflict serious damage and degrade the performance to a large extent, else risk detection.
+Note that \eqref{eq:RobTest:SupProb}, if it admits a solution, ensures that the overlapping distributions \(P_1\) and \(P_2\) have to be close in the total variation sense (\(TV\)-sense), thereby constraining the adversarial policy.
+In other words, an adversary cannot arbitrarily degrade the performance of the CPS, or it risks detection.